The story behind my painting called, “Grace”

 For they will see their own grace reflected and be drawn into truth of spirit

 In the vision, I was floating in the night’s sky surrounded by stars.
 Two women behind me were placing a cloak of Grace over my shoulders.
-Instantly, I saw many other people floating in the Heavens near and far, each with their own cloak of Grace.
+As soon as the cloak rested upon my shoulders, I saw a multitude of other women floating in the Heavens near and far, each with their own cloak of Grace.

 After reciting this poem aloud (but not loud), I felt a need to look up the etymology of the word “grace” in my dictionary.
 To my surprise, the Indo-European base meaning is to “lift up the voice, praise”.
 In Sanskrit it means “(he) sings, praises” and in Old Irish it means “bard”.